What to do if you suspect dementia

 South Gloucestershire

-About 2,000 people in South Gloucestershire are known to have dementia and we work with South Gloucestershire Council, Well Aware and other partners to ensure that they are supported.
+We work with South Gloucestershire Council, Well Aware and other partners to ensure that people with dementia are supported.

 Memory Cafes in South Gloucestershire